-In addition to the menu and toolbars, DevPartner uses the Visual Studio dockable windows and panes to display the results of analysis sessions.
+In addition to the menu and toolbars, for Visual Studio 2003 and 2005 users DevPartner uses the Visual Studio dockable windows and panes to display the results of analysis sessions.
 It also uses the Solution Explorer to display the names of session files.
 DevPartner also adds pages to Visual Studio Options, Solution Properties, and Project Properties for configuring DevPartner code analysis operations.